jllodra/cmod-xmplay/README.md

 ![image](https://github.com/user-attachments/assets/2872595e-9467-490b-868a-925fc740610c)

-And press a key to, I have it binded to the `W` key.
+And press a key, I have it binded to the `W` key.

 * Close `Options` and press `W`.